Arboreal Encounters

 U.K.

-One of the most enigmatic of the trees on the ‘Great British Trees’ list, mostly due to the lack of information available on its history or naming, the Big Belly Oak is one of several great oaks within Savernake Forest, the others being The King of Limbs and The Cathedral Oak.
-Its name appears to derive directly from its physical appearance — its trunk bellowing at the bottom resembling a bloated human stomach, it is also however occasionally referred to as the Big-Bellied Oak.
+Perhaps one of the most enigmatic of the trees of my selection, mostly due to the lack of information available on its history or naming, the Big Belly Oak is one of several great oaks within Savernake Forest, others being The King of Limbs and The Cathedral Oak, as examples.
+Its name appears to derive directly from its physical appearance — its trunk bellowing at the bottom resembling a bloated human stomach.
+It is also, however, occasionally referred to as the Big-Bellied Oak.
+According to a BBC article in 2002, a local legend surrounding the tree tells of how, if one were to dance naked twelve times, anti-clockwise around the tree, the Devil may be summoned (BBC News, 2002).

 “As all my printmaking for Arboreal Encounters was produced within my parent’s garden, I was also able to use collected rainwater from a series of water-butts positioned around their bungalow to wash and fix the prints post-exposure, as well as during the bleaching and tonal process.
 This additional aspect of utilising a component of the natural world within the processing of photographic prints through a by-product of weather conditions, rather than the more easily accessible mains water supply, is yet another example of how photographic prints can become literally saturated with meaning and by the environment within which they are made.